dalong0514/readnotes/20200106计算原文/2020112Clean-Architecture/2020112Clean-Architecture1401.md

 When we see a large-grained grouping such as a component dependency structure, we believe that the components ought to somehow represent the functions of the system.
 Yet this does not seem to be an attribute of component dependency diagrams.

 In fact, component dependency diagrams have very little do to with describing the function of the application.
 Instead, they are a map to the buildability and maintainability of the application.
-This is why they aren’t designed at the beginning of the project.
+This is why they aren't designed at the beginning of the project.
 There is no software to build or maintain, so there is no need for a build and maintenance map.
 But as more and more modules accumulate in the early stages of implementation and design, there is a growing need to manage the dependencies so that the project can be developed without the「morning after syndrome.」Moreover, we want to keep changes as localized as possible, so we start paying attention to the SRP and CCP and collocate classes that are likely to change together.

 One of the overriding concerns with this dependency structure is the isolation of volatility.
-We don’t want components that change frequently and for capricious reasons to affect components that otherwise ought to be stable.
-For example, we don’t want cosmetic changes to the GUI to have an impact on our business rules.
-We don’t want the addition or modification of reports to have an impact on our highest-level policies.
+We don't want components that change frequently and for capricious reasons to affect components that otherwise ought to be stable.
+For example, we don't want cosmetic changes to the GUI to have an impact on our business rules.
+We don't want the addition or modification of reports to have an impact on our highest-level policies.
 Consequently, the component dependency graph is created and molded by architects to protect stable high-value components from volatile components.

 As the application continues to grow, we start to become concerned about creating reusable elements.
 At this point, the CRP begins to influence the composition of the components.
 Finally, as cycles appear, the ADP is applied and the component dependency graph jitters and grows.